What Is Fluoroscopy and How to Prepare

 After your fluoroscopy, you can resume your regular diet and take your oral medications, unless the doctor instructs you not to.

-Schedule Your Fluoroscopy Appointment at Envision Radiology
+Schedule Your Fluoroscopy Appointment at Envision Imaging

-For more information on fluoroscopy or to schedule an appointment, contact Envision Radiology.
+For more information on fluoroscopy or to schedule an appointment, contact Envision Imaging.
 We’re committed to making your diagnostic imaging experience as comfortable and relaxed as possible.
 We have a team of highly-trained, knowledgeable, innovative and caring healthcare professionals, including board-certified radiologists who will read your fluoroscopy results.

 We deliver our services in elegant, comfortable and light-filled offices, and we’re always advancing our imaging technology.
-We have many advanced diagnostic imaging centers in Texas, Oklahoma, and Louisiana, so you can contact your nearest Envision Radiology center.
+We have many advanced diagnostic imaging centers in Texas, Oklahoma, and Louisiana, so you can contact your nearest Envision Imaging center.

-Besides fluoroscopy, Envision Radiology provides high-quality CT scans, MRI scans, mammograms and other medical services.
+Besides fluoroscopy, Envision Imaging provides high-quality CT scans, MRI scans, mammograms and other medical services.
 We strive to offer you the best experience in diagnostic imaging services and to enhance your quality of life and health through our extensive educational information and services.
 Call us today to book your fluoroscopy appointment.